gitibeyonde/openevse-ocpp/README.md

 IF the above repo is private then you need to provide login and password for github to clone it.

-chown -R www-data:www-data /root/evdevice
-chmod -R 775 /root/evdevice
-usermod -a -G www-data root
+Step 2:

+Change directory to evdevice/base

+run base.sh to install prerequisites

 Step 3

-Setup sqlite DBs.
-You need to setup two databases one for items that will presist on the sd-card, the other one ephemeral that lives in shared memory and is retained till the information is is sent and acknowledged by the server.

-a.
-Config DB

-touch /root/.db.db

-chown www-data /root/.db.db
-chgrp www-data /root/.db.db
-chmod 776 /root/.db.db

-sqlite3 /root/.db.db "CREATE TABLE IF NOT EXISTS config ( name TEXT PRIMARY KEY, value TEXT, type TEXT, desc TEXT, created_at INTEGER);" sqlite3 /root/.db.db "CREATE TABLE IF NOT EXISTS reservation ( id INTEGER PRIMARY KEY, connector INTEGER, idtag TEXT, status TEXT, expiry INTEGER, created INTEGER);" sqlite3 /root/.db.db "INSERT INTO config VALUES('heartbeatInterval', 120, 'INTEGER', '', datetime());"

-b.
-Ephemeral DB

-mkdir -p /root/evdevice/http/slave/motion

-touch /root/evdevice/http/slave/motion/.db.db  # Map /root/evdevice/http/slave/motion to shared memory

-sqlite3 /root/evdevice/http/slave/motion/.db.dbb "CREATE TABLE IF NOT EXISTS config ( name TEXT PRIMARY KEY, value TEXT, type TEXT, desc TEXT, created_at INTEGER);" sqlite3 /root/evdevice/http/slave/motion/.db.db "CREATE TABLE IF NOT EXISTS reservation ( id INTEGER PRIMARY KEY, connector INTEGER, idtag TEXT, status TEXT, expiry INTEGER, created INTEGER);" sqlite3 /root/evdevice/http/slave/motion/.db.db "INSERT INTO config VALUES('heartbeatInterval', 120, 'INTEGER', '', datetime());"

-chown www-data /root/evdevice/http/slave/motion/.db.db
-chgrp www-data /root/evdevice/http/slave/motion/.db.db
-chmod 776 /root/evdevice/http/slave/motion/.db.db
+Setup OCPP Server (Steve) and the emulator device.
+A demo server is set here and the codebase is configured to use it.
+The config is in system.properties file

+On the Steve add a device, by choosing a uuid. # opptitest is a existing user on demo steve and is set by default Set this uuid in evdevice/.uuid file.

 Step 4

-Setup OCPP Server (Steve) and the emulator device.

-On the Steve add a device, by choosing a uuid. # opptitest is a existing user on demo steve, u can use it temporarily Set this uuid in evdevice/.uuid file. #for example $echo 'opptitest' > evdevice/.uuid

-OR

-Use the pre-installed one at http://sip.ibeyonde.com:880/steve/manager/home.
-This is already configured in ocpp.py. write to info@ibeyonde.com to add your device and users.

-Step 5

 Run ocpp.py in evdevice/ocpp folder.
-./ocpp.py   #this will work with python 3
+./ocpp.py
 This will start the process that listens to status changes form OpenEVSE and contacts OCPP server to pass on information if required.

-Step 6
+Step 5

 You can simulate openEVSE by running commands like "./cmdln.py rfid <id of user set in step 5>" in evdevice/ocpp folder.
 For exampole this command will send an Authorize request to OCPP 1.5J server implementation.